Buyer’s Guide: Video Tripods. Things You Should Know

 As a whole, the tripod is a deceptive piece of equipment.

-Which tripod do you prefer for video and why?
-Also, if you’ve got any questions about tripods, please share them in the comment section below.
+Which tripod do you prefer for video, and why?
+If you have any questions about tripods, please share them in the comment section below.